cjdjpj/weedomics/exploratory_analysis.md

 # 3. Identifying structural patterns
 We wish to identify structural patterns in our populations to learn more about demographical and evolutionary forces acting on them, as well as test them against what we expect under standard population genetic theory.

-This will also allow us to identify patterns that we can measure up against glyphosate resistance.

 #### Hierarchical clustering
-Since $F_{st}$ is a genetic "distance", we can conduct a naive clustering based on $F_{st}$ using hierarchical clustering.
+For starters, we can conduct a simple hierarchical clustering based on $F_{st}$.
 > visualize with `plot_dendrogram.py`

 <img src="figures/dendrogram_fst.png" alt="dendrogram_fst" width="700px"/>
-From the dendrogram, we can see that overall, clusters are not well defined and thus this analysis isn't too informative.
+The dendrogram doesn't tell us much more about our pools than the $F_{st}$ matrix did (since it basically just sorts it), but it does group our pools and allows us to specifically investigate the more highly differentiated pools.
+It also tells us that our pools are not in very well defined genetic "clusters".
-We can compare this dendrogram to hierarchical clustering based on **geographical distance** (km), where there are much more distinct clusters (populations of ryegrass are generally collected at hotspots).
+We can compare this dendrogram to hierarchical clustering based on geographical distance (km), where there are much more distinct clusters (populations of ryegrass are generally collected at hotspots).

 To compute an accurate measure of geographical distance, we use the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula)
 > compute distances using `rust_utils/orthodromic_distance`